poipiii/aliproduct_challenge_cvpr2022/README.md

 4. to combine all files and to explore distribution of scores for **Cosine** navigate to `/home/ubuntu/Desktop/CVPR 2022 AliProducts Challenge/code/testing/check_pair_cosine.ipynb` and edit the variables containing the file paths to each result generated in the previous step , please ensure you combine the files in order of the rank number contain within generated the file name. to do the same for **itm** score navigate to `/home/ubuntu/Desktop/CVPR 2022 AliProducts Challenge/code/testing/itm_distribution.ipynb` and repeat the same steps and lastly run the notebook to generate a pickle file that contains all of the scores combined into 1 file
 5. lastly to filter the data at a certain score threshold navigate to `/home/ubuntu/Desktop/CVPR 2022 AliProducts Challenge/code/testing/test_threshold.ipynb` and edit the variables to specify the file path of the pickle file that contains all of the generated scores , the train `.csv` file used to generate the scores and the threshold which you want to filter by ,once the variables have been edited run the notebook to generate a new train `.csv` file
 ### Validating models
-to test the models 2 almost identical scripts  have been prepared to test all checkpoints of blip base and blip large to test the models ensure you have access to a gpu woth a minimum of 12 gb of vram
+to test the models 3 almost identical scripts have been prepared to test all checkpoints of clip, blip base and blip large to test the models ensure you have access to a gpu woth a minimum of 12 gb of vram
 1. To test all **blip base** checkpoints navigate to `/home/ubuntu/Desktop/CVPR 2022 AliProducts Challenge/code/testing/test_blip_checkpoints.ipynb` and edit the 2nd code cell as shown in the sample code below to specify the caption you want to test and the checkpoints you want to test and the path to the validation data csv you have generated in the data preparation step
 ```py Edit this to specify checkpoints of models you want to test
 defined as key value pair of {"checpoint name/identifier:"full path to checkpoint"}'''